josecaneira/aks-lab/tcpdump_daemonset/README.md

 Key features:
 * Doesn't require Helm and uses Azure Linux(Mariner) image from Microsoft Artifcat Registry(MCR) that is already cached on AKS Azure Linux nodes;
 * Should work on more restricted egress AKS clusters since only requires access to Microsoft MCR(mcr.microsoft.com) and Azure Linux Packages(packages.microsoft.com);
 * A PV/PVC file share will be created on the AKS cluster default storage account that then can be browsed on your cluster managed Resource Group "MC_" using Azure Portal.
-If no default storage account exists a new one will be created, please remember to delete it after it no longer being required;
+If no default storage account exists a new one will be created, __please remember to delete it after it no longer being required__;
 * Can be customized by changing the variables defined on the ConfigMap to better tailor your requirements.

 Default usage:

 1) Deploy/Run: ```kubectl apply -f https://github.com/josecaneira/aks-lab/raw/main/tcpdump_daemonset/tcpdump_ds.yaml```
-2) Wait for traffic to be collected;
+2) Wait for pods do be deployed on nodes and for traffic to be collected;
 3) Delete/Stop: ```kubectl delete -f https://github.com/josecaneira/aks-lab/raw/main/tcpdump_daemonset/tcpdump_ds.yaml```
 4) Delete the PV:
 + Get the PV name: ```kubectl get pv|grep tcpdump```